salesforce/lwc-rfcs/text/0000-wire-reform.md

 * Removal of the experimental `LinkContextEvent` constructor in `@lwc/wire-service` in favor of the new `ContextProvider` API.
 * Minor semantic change on the identity of the first argument passed into `@wire`, it is now a wire adapter instead of a symbol.
 * Removal of LWC's `wire` services via `register()`, which was only needed for `@lwc/wire-services` to plug registered Wire Adapters.
+* Minor semantic change in the descriptor installed on the prototype of the component by the `@wire` decorator.
+The component author could change the value of the field, and it will not be reactive, causing no side effects on the UI of the element.

 ### Forward Compatible Changes